lylakirati/automatic-differentiation/docs/milestone2.md

 The user will be able to instantiate an `ad` object and compute the differentation as follows:

+Example of finding a derivative of a scalar function of a scalar:

 ```python
 >>> x = DualNumber(4,1) # Derivative computation for a univariate scalar functions
 >>> f = 3*x**2 + 4 # function to be differentiated